We spoke about computer vision in the previous episode, which is the capacity for computers to sense and analyze visual information.

-Hey Siri, are your thoughts on this most pleasant mid-summer day?
+Hey Siri, do you think the mongols roam too much?
+What are your thoughts on this most pleasant mid-summer day?

-This works especially well when data is kept in a web of semantic information, where items are linked to one another in meaningful connections, giving you need to create informative statements.
+This works especially well when data is kept in a web of semantic information, where items are linked to one another in meaningful connections, giving you all the tools you need to create informative statements.

 Natural language chatbots, which are computer programs that converse with you, rely on these two processes to parse and generate text.